NewThe 6-week AI Pilot · Fixed scope. Fixed price. £18k. 4 pilots per quarter. See how it works →

 Consider client meetings where presentations work flawlessly, video calls connect instantly, and data is always accessible.
 That's not luck — it's proactive IT management.

-Moving to proactive support isn't instant transformation.
+Moving to proactive support isn't an instant transformation.
 Here's the typical timeline:

 Month 1: Discovery and baseline establishment.
 Systems assessed, monitoring deployed, immediate risks addressed.